springfall2008/batpred/README.md

   - rate_low_threshold - Sets the threshold for price per Kwh below average import price where a charge window is identified.
 Default of 0.8 means 80% of the average to select a charge window.
   - rate_high_threshold - Sets the threshold for price per Kwh above average export price where a discharge window is identified.
 Default of 1.2 means 20% above the average.
+  - rate_low_match_export - When True consider imports that could be profitable for exports even above the low rate threshold

   - set_charge_window - When true automatically configure the next charge window in GivTCP, charge windows can also be disabled by Predbat when this is enabled.
   - set_window_minutes - Number of minutes before charging/discharging the window should be configured in GivTCP (default 30 - recommended)